“Okay, so we are definitely lost.”

 Returning my focus to the man at our window, I asked, “How far off the track have we come?”
 Mark’s smile was sheepish, but his face had become even paler than before.

 The three men smiled broadly and looked at one another as if they shared some secret between them before the man answered.
 “That would depend on where you were heading.”

 The man at the window held Mark’s gaze, a frown deepening on his features.
 My husband was struggling, and my concern for him was growing exponentially.
-Those telltale signs of him needing rest was all too clear now: the gaunt look in his face, the pale color of his skin, the pinched mouth and eyes, and I could almost make out the small pants of air as his breathing became more ragged by the second.
+Those telltale signs of him needing rest were all too clear now: the gaunt look in his face, the pale color of his skin, the pinched mouth and eyes, and I could almost make out the small pants of air as his breathing became more ragged by the second.

 From here, a large building was evident just over the tree line.
 A few miles away, tops.
 A place where they would hopefully allow us through so that we could all rest for a few minutes before we were sent on our way once more.
 A place that Mark could take a few moments to eat something, and take the medication that he dreaded so much.
-Some place a little more relaxing and a little less intimidating than the building on the side of the road.
+Someplace a little more relaxing and a little less intimidating than this building on the side of the road.